simeonackermann/leds-asp-f-ontologies/README.md

 There is also an interesting discussion on [stackoverflow](http://stackoverflow.com/questions/20200270/ontology-vs-vocabulary).

-## Requirements for ontologies/vocabularies
+## Requirements for ontologies

 Our use case is located in **Open Data** and **Open Govermnent** and characterized by the following parameter:
 * Broad spectrum of people using and participating
 * Education/qualification of the people differs: technicans, domain experts, ontologists, end-users.
 Groups are not distinct and may overlap.
 * Broad spectrum of domains, which need to be integrated.
-We want to create an ontological foundation for basic / mainstream use cases, which means, that each ontology/vocabulary is more like a set of modules which can be used differently in different use cases.
+We want to create an ontological foundation for basic / mainstream use cases, which means, that each ontology is more like a set of modules which can be used differently in different use cases.

 Therefore we have the following requirements for the ontologies we create or use:
 * **Easy to understand** - We know, its a buzz-phrase.
 An ontology should provide a documentation, containing an explanation about the essence/main idea of the ontology.
 Classes and properties of the ontology should named according to the main idea.
 Avoid not common abstract concepts or terms or describe them clearly.